 Outside-In Changes Everything

 The alternative starts with a different question.
-Not "How do we organize our work?" but "How does the stakeholder experience our organization?"
+Not "How do we organize our work?" but "How does the stakeholder experience our organisation?"

 This sounds like a subtle shift.
 It produces fundamentally different operational designs.